heavyoryx/Conversation_evaluator/README.md

 Current limitations:

-* evaluation is calibrated mainly against the provided official examples
+* evaluation is calibrated only against the provided official examples
 * fallback heuristics are lightweight and not broadly validated
 * no large benchmark dataset was used
 * not deployed as an API or web app
 * no formal metrics beyond the provided examples

-In a production version, next steps would include:
+In a production version, next steps could include:

 * collecting a larger labeled dataset
 * measuring per-category accuracy